RevEngAI/reai-ghidra/README.md

 ### Reporting Bugs

-If you've found a bug in the plugin, please open an issue via [GitHub](https://github.com/RevEngAi/reai-ghidra/issues/new/choose), or create a post on our [Discord](https://discord.com/invite/ZwQTvzfSbA).
+If you've found a bug in the plugin, please open an issue via [GitHub](https://github.com/RevEngAi/plugin-ghidra/issues/new/choose), or create a post on our [Discord](https://discord.com/invite/ZwQTvzfSbA).

 #### Known Issues

 _Plugin configuration is not appearing after installation:_

-Check that the downloaded folder is called `reai-ghidra` and not `reai-ghidra-2` due to multiple downloads of the same folder.
+Check that the downloaded folder is called `plugin-ghidra` and not `plugin-ghidra-2` due to multiple downloads of the same folder.